wormholer/KAP-manual/en/operation/metadata_check.en.md

 ## Metadata Check

-Ussally we suggest users to backup metadata, in order to recovery quickly.
-However, KAP is still blocked by metadata inconsistence and there are no available metadata backup.
-In this case, try to use metadata check to resolve the issues.
+Usually we suggest you to backup metadata in any case.
+Now you can use metadata checker to recover medatada in some cases when metadata inconsistence happens weirdly.

-Run metadata check：
+Run metadata checker to identify isolated metadata:

 ```
 bin/kylin.sh io.kyligence.kap.tool.metadata.MetadataChecker check
 ```

-If there are indeed some inconsistent metadata, run metadata recovery ：
+If there are isolated metadata, run following command to recover the metadata ：

 ```
 bin/kylin.sh io.kyligence.kap.tool.metadata.MetadataChecker recovery